safespring/docs/content/backup/install/rhel.md

 #### 2.a.1) Automatic enrollment

-After installation the server service can be automatically enrolled for backup by using the  ```safespring-backup-setup``` script.
-A brief usage instructions are listed below:
+After installation the server can be automatically registered in the Safespring Backup service by using the  ```safespring-backup-setup``` script.
+A brief usage instruction is listed below:

 ```shell
 # safespring-backup-setup